 Postalytics will give you options to import Salesforce “List Views” that are saved in the Lead, Contact, Campaign or Account “Objects”.
 “List Views” are Salesforce’s term for the display of the records that are saved within a Salesforce.
 An “Object” is a Salesforce term for the container by which data is held.
 Postalytics can pull name, address and other data used in a direct mail campaign from any of the “List Views” saved within the Lead, Contact or Account Objects.
 Postalytics can also pull Contact or Lead information from the Campaigns Object in a saved Campaign.

-In the example below, we want to send a direct mail campaign to all of our open California Leads in Salesforce.
-In Salesforce, we went to the Leads Object and used the built in filters to select only our open California Leads, and just saved the list view.
+In the example below, we want to send a direct mail campaign to all of our Massachusetts Contacts in Salesforce.
+In Salesforce, we went to the Contacts Object and used the built in filters to select only our Massachusetts Contacts, and just saved the list view.
 You’ll see below how easy it is to import that list.
 Here’s a Salesforce Help article on how to customize your data view.

 Add A Salesforce Direct Mail List To Postalytics